Find a Barrister

 Call: 2014

 Monica is a specialist in public international law and international arbitration.
-She is featured in The Lawyer Hot 100 2020 as amongst “the most daring, innovative and creative lawyers” in the United Kingdom and has been shortlisted for the Chambers and Partners UK Bar Awards 2023 (Environment Junior of the Year).
-Monica was ‘Barrister of the Year’ Finalist in The Lawyer’s Awards 2020 and is recognised as a leading practitioner in public international law in the main legal directories which describe her as a ‘powerhouse of international law’ possessing ‘amazing brainpower’ and delivering ‘excellent oral submissions… impressive on paper and on her feet’; as a barrister with a ‘sharp intellect, dedication and excellent knowledge of the law and experience, willing and able to think outside the box’; ‘incredibly hard working with a fine eye for detail’ and as ‘a great junior who will take Silk before too long.’
+She is featured in The Lawyer Hot 100 2020 as amongst “the most daring, innovative and creative lawyers” in the United Kingdom and has won ‘Environment Junior of the Year’ at the Chambers and Partners UK Bar Awards 2023.
+Monica was ‘Barrister of the Year’ Finalist in The Lawyer’s Awards 2020 and is recognised as a leading practitioner in public international law in the main legal directories which describe her as a ‘highly respected international lawyer’ possessing ‘amazing brainpower’ and delivering ‘excellent oral submissions… impressive on paper and on her feet’; as a barrister with a ‘sharp intellect, dedication and excellent knowledge of the law and experience, willing and able to think outside the box’; ‘incredibly hard working with a fine eye for detail’ and as ‘a great junior who will take Silk before too long.’

-Monica’s practice in public international law is substantial and covers the full spectrum in the field, including statehood, treaty interpretation, state responsibility, the law of immunities, investment law, law of the sea, boundary delimitation, transboundary environmental damage, environmental law, UN law, the law of international organisations, diplomatic protection, consular law, self-determination, human rights, use of force, international refugee law, humanitarian law, international criminal law and international dispute settlement.
+Monica is a generalist public international advocate.
+She was awarded the prestigious Diploma of the Hague Academy of International Law early in her career for demonstrating exceptional command of the entire canon of public international law areas.
+Her practice in public international law is substantial and covers the full spectrum in the field, including statehood, treaty interpretation, state responsibility, the law of immunities, investment law, law of the sea, boundary delimitation, transboundary environmental damage, environmental law, UN law, the law of international organisations, diplomatic protection, consular law, self-determination, human rights, use of force, international refugee law, humanitarian law, international criminal law and international dispute settlement.
+She has made seminal contributions in various specialist areas of public international law.

-Her practice also covers private international law (acting increasingly, in group litigation), international arbitration and public law.
+Monica’s practice also covers private international law (acting increasingly, in group litigation), international arbitration and public law.
 In addition to counsel work, Monica also accepts appointments as arbitrator.
-She recently sat as Arbitrator (Chair) in a €1.2 billion+ claim investment arbitration with a seat in The Hague and has been a guest lecturer at the LCIL Executive Course on Investment Law and Arbitration, University of Cambridge.
-Monica is in the UK-Korea FTA and UK-Japan CEPA dispute resolution lists of arbitrators (proposed by the UK) and was appointed by the government of Malaysia to the Advisory Council of the Asian International Arbitration Centre (AIAC).
+Prior to the Bar Monica trained in a civil law system.
+Her dual training in the common law and civil law systems (with fluency in legal technical Spanish) is making her a popular choice as counsel/arbitrator in international arbitration cases.
+She is currently sitting as co-arbitrator in an USD $70 million+ LCIA arbitration and recently sat as Chair in a €1.2 billion+ claim investment arbitration with a seat in The Hague.
+Monica has been a guest lecturer at the LCIL Executive Course on Investment Law and Arbitration, University of Cambridge.
+She is in the UK-Korea FTA and UK-Japan CEPA dispute resolution lists of arbitrators (proposed by the UK) and was appointed by the government of Malaysia to the Advisory Council of the Asian International Arbitration Centre (AIAC).

 Regularly instructed in complex and high-profile cases, Monica acts as counsel for Sovereign states and private parties in cases before English courts, international courts and arbitral tribunals under a variety of rules and applicable laws.
-She has acted and advised in cases before the Court of Appeal, the High Court, the International Court of Justice (ICJ), Permanent Court of Arbitration (PCA), International Tribunal for the Law of the Sea (ITLOS), OECD procedures, UN human rights treaty-based and Charter-based bodies, regional human rights Courts, ICSID, SCC and SIAC tribunals, International Criminal Tribunal for ex-Yugoslavia (ICTY), UN Special Procedures and diplomatic fora.
-She is admitted before the International Criminal Court (ICC) and is currently acting in a case before the East African Court of Justice.
+She has acted and advised in cases before the Court of Appeal, the High Court, the International Court of Justice (ICJ), Permanent Court of Arbitration (PCA), International Tribunal for the Law of the Sea (ITLOS), OECD procedures, UN human rights treaty-based and Charter-based bodies, regional human rights Courts, East African Court of Justice, ICSID, SCC, LCIA and SIAC tribunals, International Criminal Tribunal for ex-Yugoslavia (ICTY), UN Special Procedures and diplomatic fora.
+She is admitted before the International Criminal Court (ICC).
 Increasingly, she is instructed to appear also in foreign courts.
 She advises in English, Spanish and French.

 Monica is considered to be one of the preeminent experts in climate change and environmental litigation worldwide.
 She provided seminal advice to Sovereign States on the feasibility of an Advisory Opinion on climate change before the ICJ and ITLOS, and her expertise in this area of law is acknowledged in her appointment to the IUCN World Commission on Environmental Law (Oceans and Climate Change Specialist Groups).
-Notably, she was a speaker addressing the topic of the “World Court and Climate Change” at COP26 in Glasgow and is currently acting for a Sovereign State in Obligations of States in Respect of Climate Change in the ICJ, for a party in the Advisory proceedings on Climate Change and Human Rights in the Inter-American Court of Human Rights, and was instructed in the Request for an Advisory Opinion on Climate Change and International Law before ITLOS (for WWF).
+Notably, she was a speaker addressing the topic of the “World Court and Climate Change” at COP26 in Glasgow and is currently acting for a Sovereign State in Obligations of States in Respect of Climate Change in the ICJ, for a party in the Advisory proceedings on the Climate Emergency and Human Rights in the Inter-American Court of Human Rights, and was instructed in the Request for an Advisory Opinion on Climate Change and International Law before ITLOS (for WWF).
 Monica also acted in the first climate change contentious case before the UN Human Rights Committee, the Torres Strait Islanders case, securing a landmark decision protecting the rights of peoples in low-lying islands, and in the ground-breaking Los Cedros case, the first ‘Rights of Nature’ case in the world, before the Constitutional Court of Ecuador.
 In recent years she has been active in cases raising sea-level rise issues, sinking islands, environmental degradation, oil spills, transboundary harm, climate change as a human right issue, environmental harm of waterways, protection of rivers, biodiversity, phasing-out coal mining cases and the enforcement of the Paris Agreement before a variety of international organs.
-She also advised a State Party representative of a Least Developed Country in the drafting of the Rules of Procedure of Compliance with the Paris Agreement.
-Monica’s work was featured in the documentary series Earthrise, ‘Planetary Justice’ by Al Jazeera, broadcasted in 2022 and 2023.
+She also advised a State Party representative of a Least Developed Country in the drafting of the Rules of Procedure of Compliance with the Paris Agreement and acted as adviser for a party at COP28 on proposals of a text for a fossil fuels resolution, contributing to the historic adoption of a COP28 Resolution on fossil fuels containing unambiguous language.
+Monica’s work has been featured in the documentary series Earthrise, ‘Planetary Justice’ by Al Jazeera, broadcasted in 2022 and 2023.

 Monica’s current international practice also includes advising in matters relating to Statehood and Self-Determination before UN political organs (GA, UN Security Council, and the UN Special Committee on Decolonization).
 In litigation in English Courts, Monica has developed expertise in Group Litigation and recently appeared in a high-profile torts group claim in the energy sector raising conflict of law issues in the High Court.
 Her recent work also includes acting in a deprivation of nationality case and in technology-related cases involving bulk surveillance and the right of privacy (Gençay Bastimar v Turkey), and successfully defending a claim in the first case in which the OECD Guidelines have been applied to a digital dispute involving cryptocurrency.